Internet pornography: Free vs. commercial

-On the Web, there are both commercial and free pornography sites.
-The bandwidth usage of a pornography site is relatively high, and the income a free site can earn through advertising may not be sufficient to cover the costs of that bandwidth.
-One recent entry into the free pornography website market are Thumbnail gallery post sites.
+Both commercial and free pornographic sites are common on the Internet.
+The bandwidth usage of a pornographic website is relatively high, which can lead to large web hosting and Internet costs.
+Free websites, which often use advertising revenue to earn income, may not earn a sufficient amount to cover the costs of web hosting.
+One entry into the free pornographic website market are thumbnail gallery post sites.
 These are free websites that post links to commercial sites, providing a sampling of the commercial site in the form of thumbnail images, or in the form of Free Hosted Galleries—samplings of full-sized content provided and hosted by the commercial sites to promote their site.
 Some free websites primarily serve as portals by keeping up-to-date indexes of these smaller sampler sites.
-These intents to create directories about adult content and websites were followed by the creation of adult wikis where the user can contribute their knowledge and recommend quality resources and links.
 When a user purchases a subscription to a commercial site after clicking through from a free thumbnail gallery site, the commercial site makes a payment to the owner of the free site.
 There are several forms of sites delivering adult content.

 TGP

-The most common form of adult content is a categorized list (more often a table) of small pictures (called "thumbnails") linked to galleries.
+A common form of adult content is a categorized list (more often a table) of small pictures (called "thumbnails") linked to galleries.
 These sites are called a thumbnail gallery post (TGP).
-As a rule, these sites sort thumbs by category and type of content available on a linked gallery.
-Sites containing thumbs that lead to galleries with video content are called MGP (movie gallery post).
+As a rule, these sites sort thumbnails by category and type of content available on a linked gallery.
+Sites containing thumbnails that lead to galleries with video content are called MGP (movie gallery post).
 The main benefit of TGP/MGP is that the surfer can get a first impression of the content provided by a gallery without actually visiting it.

 However, TGP sites are open to abuse, with the most abusive form being the so-called CJ (abbreviation for circlejerk), that contains links that mislead the surfer to sites he or she actually did not wish to see.
 This is also called a redirect.

 Linklists

 Linklists, unlike TGP/MGP sites, do not display a huge number of pictures.
 A linklist is a (frequently) categorised web list of links to so-called "freesites*", but unlike TGPs, links are provided in a form of text, not thumbs.
-It's still a question which form is more descriptive to a surfer, but many webmasters cite a trend that thumbs are much more productive, and simplify searching.
+It is still a question which form is more descriptive to a surfer, but many webmasters cite a trend that thumbs are much more productive, and simplify searching.
 On the other hand, linklists have a larger amount of unique text, which helps them improve their positions in search engine listings.
 TopLists are linklists whose internal ranking of freesites is based on incoming traffic from those freesites, except that freesites designed for TopLists have many more galleries.